Tarragona: Events

 Tarragona was also a candidate to be the Spanish representative as European Capital of Culture in 2016.

 Politics

-The local Mayor is elected by the members of the plenary among its members the day the new municipal corporation is formed after the local election.
+The local mayor is elected by the members of the plenary from among its members the day the new municipal corporation is formed after the local election.
 The officeholder has a mandate for the 4-year duration of the elected body.
-If the Mayor leaves office ahead of time a new voting may take place among the plenary members in order to invest a new mayor (meanwhile, another local councillor, conventionally the first deputy mayor, may act as acting Mayor).
-Since 15 June 2019 the Mayor is Pau Ricomà.
-The opening session in which the Mayor is invested is traditionally held at the Saló de Plens.
+If the mayor leaves office ahead of time a new voting may take place among the plenary members in order to invest a new mayor (meanwhile, another local councillor, conventionally the first deputy mayor may act as acting mayor).
+Since 15 June 2019 the mayor is Pau Ricomà.
+The opening session in which the mayor is invested is traditionally held at the Saló de Plens.